akaalias/dangerzone-writing-plugin/README.md

 ## Disclaimer

-This plugin is provided as-is with no warranty that it'll work exactly as you expect.
+This plugin is provided as-is with NO warranty that it'll work exactly as you expect.
 It's made to DELETE text in a note after X seconds of inactivity when you're start a session.
 Please do not hold me responsible if it does, in fact, DELETE your text.
 That's what it does.
+On the other hand there is always the possibility of a bug that makes this plugin behave unexpectedly.